clobos/learning_R_packages/docs/05_broom_and_dplyr.md

 ##  8 <split [32/11]> Bootstrap004 <nls>  b         4.75      1.62    2.93 6.38e- 3
 ##  9 <split [32/9]>  Bootstrap005 <nls>  k        43.6       4.63    9.41 1.85e-10
 ## 10 <split [32/9]>  Bootstrap005 <nls>  b         5.89      1.68    3.51 1.44e- 3
-## # … with 190 more rows, and abbreviated variable name ¹​statistic
+## # ... with 190 more rows, and abbreviated variable name 1: statistic
 ```

 We can then calculate confidence intervals (using what is called the percentile method):